 About the service

-LGBTIQ Outreach Lawyer • (Tuesday to Thursday) • she/her
+LGBTIQ Outreach Lawyer • part-time • she/her

 Alex is a queer woman who joined the Service in September 2019 after leaving the private legal sector.
 Alex’s areas of interest include criminal law, discrimination law and victims of crime compensation.

 LGBTIQ Project Support and Community Engagement Officer • part-time • she/her

 Sarah-jo is a queer Wiradjuri woman living, working and nurturing on the lands of the Boon Wurrong and Wurundjeri people in Naarm (Melbourne).
 Not a lawyer, Sarah-jo supports the everyday functioning of the Service, wrangles with technology, and organises things.

 We are a grateful recipient of a Department of Premier and Cabinet LGBTIQ Capacity Building grant, which allowed us to build this website.

 Get in touch with the LGBTIQ Legal Service for general inquiries, legal help and advice.Get in touch